pipeline-demo-caternberg/pipeline-examples/README.md

 see  http://github-api.kohsuke.org/

-# How to configure the kanoko docker build/push job:  jobs/Jenkinsfile-docker-build-kaniko.groovy
+# How to configure the kaniko docker build/push job:  jobs/Jenkinsfile-docker-build-kaniko.groovy

 ## A simple-docker-kaniko-pipeline-example
 A simple Dockerfile to build with kaniko